Avaray/datr/README.md

 ### Second, optional argument is `separator`

-You can pass string separator to separate **blocks** and make the date more readable.
+You can pass a string separator to separate **blocks** and make the output more readable.
-In examples below I'm using dots and hyphens.
+In examples below you can see dots and hyphens.

-## Requirements

-[NodeJS](https://nodejs.org/en/download) version **8.2.1** or higher because of [ES2017 padStart](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/padStart).

 ## [Module](https://nodejs.org/api/esm.html#introduction) Installation